Edinburgh-Data-Intelligence-Hub/timeseries-classification/README.md

 <a id="3">[3]</a> Mononito Goswami and Konrad Szafer and Arjun Choudhry and Yifu Cai and Shuo Li and Artur Dubrawski, MOMENT: A Family of Open Time-series Foundation Models, https://arxiv.org/abs/2402.03885

 <a id="4">[4]</a> Abhimanyu Das, Weihao Kong, Rajat Sen, Yichen Zhou.
 A decoder-only foundation model for time-series forecasting. https://arxiv.org/html/2310.10688v2

+<a id="5">[5]</a> Zhihan Yue and Yujing Wang and Juanyong Duan and Tianmeng Yang and Congrui Huang and Yunhai Tong and Bixiong Xu.
+TS2Vec: Towards Universal Representation of Time Series. arXiv, https://arxiv.org/abs/2106.10466.